dmalykh/taxonomy/README.md

 TagService is a self-hosted, lightweight and simple (yet functional) full microservice for tags management.
 You could use it either independent microservice or embed library.

+_**Tagservice is still in development, but it already has stable API and used in production.
+See TODO section below to learn about planned improvements.**_

 ### Purpose
 > Tags everywhere!
 I really exhausted to implement tags management services in every project.
 The core idea of `tagservice` is wide usage universal solution for every project where tags needed.